jdeath/RTLAMR2MQQT/README.md

 which was based on Chris Kacerguis' project here: https://github.com/chriskacerguis/honeywell2mqtt, which is in turn based on Marco Verleun's rtl2mqtt image here: https://github.com/roflmao/rtl2mqtt

+Try some of my other addons at: https://github.com/jdeath/homeassistant-addons Currently have MeTube (youtube downloader), speedtest, emulatorjs (web based retro game console player)

 ## Usage

 1) Install the addon.
 Do this by either: